Inedo/inedo-docs/InedoAgent/server-architecture/server-architecture.md

 #### *Message Targets* {#message data-title="Message Targets"}

-Server messages specify a target (either Meta, BuildMaster, Hedgehog, or Otter), which is used by InedoAgent.exe to determine which component will process the message.
+Server messages specify a target (either Meta, BuildMaster, or Otter), which is used by InedoAgent.exe to determine which component will process the message.
 Its either processed by InedoAgent.exe directly (Meta), or forwarded to a product host process for processing.

 Client messages do not need to specify a target, as the target will already be part of an open session.